jozsefsallai/go-chie/README.md

 # will decrypt to Ballo1.txt

 chie tsc encrypt Ballo1.txt
-# will encrypt to Ballo1.tsc
+# will encrypt to output.tsc

 chie tsc encrypt Ballo1.txt -o Ballo1.tsc
 # will encrypt to Ballo1.tsc